Édouard Surcouf

 Édouard Surcouf (1862–1938) was a French engineer, maker and pilot of dirigibles, and industrialist.

 Biography

 Édouard Surcouf, an aeronautics enthusiast from an early age, made his first flight in a hot-air balloon in 1879 at the age of 17.

 The following year, 1880, he started as an apprentice at the "Grands Ateliers Aérostatiques du Champ-de-Mars", the biggest aeronautic manufacturer at the end of the 19th century.
 He collaborated with engineers Eugène Godard, his brother Louis Godard and Gabriel Yon.

 In 1889 he was named president of the School of Aeronautics.
 With Gabriel Yon he published a reference work, Aérostats et aérostation militaire à l'Exposition universelle de 1889 (éditions Bernard et Cie., Paris, 1889).
 Surcouf married Marie Surcouf who became the first French woman to gain her sporting pilot's license.
-She later set up La Stella, a women's ballooning organisation.
+She later set up Aéroclub féminin la Stella, a women's ballooning organisation.